We believe that we can move towards this world through our partnerships with for-profit and for-purpose organizations.

 We're currently building Hugr, an app that will allow people with mental illness to build a support network out of their friends and families through open communication, positive reinforcement, and training.
 We plan to launch fall 2019.
 We're seeking partners to co-fund this project and help us make a difference.

 Sign up for our newsletter for updates about the project, or contact us directly if you have any questions, suggestions, or feedback.

 #PayItForward for Mental Health

 Crocus required a better online presence to communicate to potential members, partners and funders why their mission is so important to Saskatoon.
-Rather than waiting for months while trying to source grant funds, the team at Territorial rolled up their sleeves and dived into an intensive one-week sprint to produce an effective, customized website that would meet the strategic needs of Crocus Co-op.
+Rather than waiting for months while trying to source grant funds, the team at Territorial rolled up their sleeves and dived into an intensive two-week sprint to produce an effective, customized website that would meet the strategic needs of Crocus Co-op.